How Much Do Private Carers Cost?

 It's very unlikey.
 Non-CQC regulated care services are subject to VAT but since you contract the carer directly they will very rarely meet the VAT threshold of £85,000.

 We charge carers a fee of between 10% and 20% (depending on amount of work booked).
 This fee covers:

 - The cost of finding work for the carer

 - Providing support and dispute resolution to both carer and client

 - The use of our care and shift management tools

 Can't we just cut PrimeCarers out?

-It is true that some carers / clients will try and circumvent our fees by going off platform.
-We do discourage this as it makes it harder and harder for us to provide this zero up-front cost service to help others.
-We believe that all the support, tools and security of using the PrimeCarers platform is well worth the small fee we charge.
+Circumventing our fees by not booking your visits on the platform makes it harder and harder for us to provide this zero up-front cost service to help you and others.
+We believe that all the vetting, background checking, contracting, support, tools and security of using carers on the PrimeCarers platform, is well worth the small fee we charge.

 If you are looking for a more accurate estimate based on your geographical location you can try our Cost of care calculator.